coleenquadros/configuration/docs/cloud.redhat.com/production-support-plan.md

 The cloud.redhat.com Engineering team includes a set of engineers who form an on-call rotation.
 They are responsible for fielding, troubleshooting, and resolving critical alerts that may be triggered by the platform.
 The rotation is managed by PagerDuty (https://redhat.pagerduty.com/schedules#P0IM8C0).

 On-call rotations are one week (Monday to Monday).
-On Monday at 9am, the on-call engineer rotates to the next engineer on the calendar.
+On Monday at 9am ET, the on-call engineer rotates to the next engineer on the calendar.

 ### Incident Response Plan